 - Reduce greenhouse gas emissions per ton of cargo moved by 15% by 2020 relative to 2005 levels.

 Since implementation of the NWPCAS began in 2008, substantial progress has been made toward the strategy goals.
-Progress has been documented in the Implementation Reports on the sidebar of this page.
+Progress has been documented in the annual Implementation Reports.

-As of the 2015-2016 emission inventories, the four port entities had collectively met the 2020 emission intensity targets, as shown in the graph below.
+As of the 2015-2016 emission inventories, the four port entities had collectively met the 2020 emission intensity targets, as shown in the graph.
 The U.S. ports estimate their emissions every five years in an effort called the Puget Sound Maritime Air Emissions Inventory.